'Catastrophic' California oil spill kills fish, damages wetlands - Up News Info

 Carr added: “Our wetlands are being degraded and portions of our coastline are now covered in oil.”

-The spill was caused by a breach connected to the Elly oil rig and stretched from the Huntington Beach Pier down to Newport Beach, a stretch of coast popular with surfers and sunbathers.
+The spill was caused by a breach connected to the Elly oil rig and stretched from the Huntington Beach Pier down to Newport Beach, an area popular with surfers and sunbathers.

+The California Department of Fish and Wildlife ordered a fishery closure for coastal areas affected by the spill.

+The closure will extend from Huntington Beach to Dana Point for the coastal areas, and it will extend up to six miles off the coastal points for the offshore area, the department said https://socalspillresponse-com-jtti.s3.us-west-2.amazonaws.com/wp-content/uploads/2021/10/03185106/Declaration-of-Fisheries-Closure-10.2.2021.pdf late Sunday.

 Advertisement